bshoshany/thread-pool/README.md

 pool.push_task(task, arg1, arg2);
 ```

+**Warning!** Since `push_task()` does not return a future, there is no built-in way for the user to know when the task finishes executing.
+You must use either `wait_for_tasks()` (see below), or some other method such as condition variables, to ensure that the task finishes executing before trying to use anything that depends on its output.
+Otherwise, bad things will happen!

 ### Manually waiting for all tasks to complete

 To wait for a **single** submitted task to complete, use `submit()` and then use the `wait()` or `get()` member functions of the obtained future.
 However, in cases where you need to wait until **all** submitted tasks finish their execution, or if the tasks have been submitted without futures using `push_task()`, you can use the member function `wait_for_tasks()`.